EndPointCorp/end-point-blog/2011/04/27/product-variant-code-challenge.html.md

 ["small", "red", "blogger"]]
 ```

 Unfortunately, the original contest only received 2 submissions, so I wanted to open the door here to allow people to submit more submissions in Ruby and any other language.
-Please include a link to the gist or code solution and in a few weeks, I'll update the post with several submissions and links to the submissions, including my own solution.
-It's a nice little puzzle to take on in your desired language.
+Please include a link to the gist or code solution and in a few weeks, I’ll update the post with several submissions and links to the submissions, including my own solution.
+It’s a nice little puzzle to take on in your desired language.